 - Our staff are enthusiastic and have a sense of fun.
 Teaching is their joy and not just a job.

 - All teachers are CPR and first aid certified.

-Mrs. Susan has been at Camelot since 1999.
+Mrs. Susan has been running the family business since 1999.
 She is the school’s director and gymnastics teacher (gymnastics classes are held in the winter months).
 She has a bachelor of arts in theater and phys.ed and a master’s degree in early childhood education.
 She is a member of the National Association of Early Childhood Educators.
 Prior to teaching at Camelot, she owned a gymnastics school in New Zealand where she coached gymnastics at all levels from preschool to Senior Elite.
-She has two children – Jackie, a Camelot Alumni now in 10th grade, and Katie, a junior at Wellington University in New Zealand.
+She has two children – Jackie, a Camelot Alumni now in 11th grade, and Katie, a junior at Wellington University in New Zealand.